 - Provide the Admissions Office with official copies of all high school transcripts, high school equivalency diploma/test results, and postsecondary transcripts.
 An official transcript is one that has been issued by an institution and received by Methodist University in an envelope sealed by the issuing institution or delivered through a secure electronic resource.
 Paper transcripts must contain the official school seal or stamp and signature of the Registrar to be considered official.

 - Show overall academic success at all former institutions.
-For students with more than 31 semester hours of college credit, the admissions decision will be based solely on collegiate performance.
-For students with less than 31 semester hours of college credit, admissions decisions will also take high school performance into consideration.
+For students with more than 31 credits of college credit, the admissions decision will be based solely on collegiate performance.
+For students with less than 31 credits of college credit, admissions decisions will also take high school performance into consideration.

 - All transfer students must be eligible to return to the last postsecondary institution attended.